 PCW also annotated this second letter.

-A second forum is scheduled for Monday, December 16 from 6-8 PM at PCC's Southeast Campus, 2305 SE 82nd.
-The community is encouraged to turn out as this can help give the City the information it failed to seek in 2016, when police violently cracked down on protestors opposing the rushed contract approved then.
+The community was encouraged to turn out to give the City the information it failed to seek in 2016, when police violently cracked down on protestors opposing the rushed contract approved then.

 SUMMARY OF COMMUNITY DEMANDS FOR THE 2020 CONTRACT